 - Use VPN Connection for your Internet Connections.

 - Always encrypt your connections to social web- and media services like Facebook/Twitter/etc. by SSL - There are Apps like HTTPS Everywhere which ensure using HTTPS if possible.
-Note: Many Webserver still use the RC4 cipher - This is not very safe because most browsers will drop back to the lower ciphers available.
+Note: Many Webservers still use the RC4 cipher(2013-2018) - This is not very safe because most browsers will drop back to the lower ciphers available.
 Check with : https://www.ssllabs.com/ssltest/analyze.html

 - Android Users having Jelly Bean (<= Android 4.1.1) installed need to update their operating system.
 Jelly Bean >=4.1.2 or KitKat 4.4 are nor vulnerable to the Hearbleed Bug.
-I recommend changing any password for accounts used with a vulnerable device.
-Take care you are using different passwords for each account.
+It is recommend to change any password for accounts used with a vulnerable device.
+Take care of using different passwords for each account.